telecom-se/hpp/README.md

 ## Introduction to this course

-This course introduces paradigms, concepts and tools for creating and benchmarking high-performance computer programs.
+This course introduces paradigms, concepts and tools for **creating and benchmarking high-performance computer programs**.
 For the past years, the trend has been to scale by distributing applications to different servers.
 While this is of the utmost practical interest for large-scale applications, it also comes with a significant I/O penalty as we will see in this module.